-- 4.7.
+- 4.6.
+Record the total amount of ICAP added to or removed from the locality being considered.
+This is the initial target capacity for the locality. - 4.7.
 If a NYCA LOLE of 0.100 Loss of Load Event-Days/year cannot be achieved either by shifting capacity to or from the locality, the desired SRM is not achievable and a new SRM should be selected with the steps in Section 3 repeated. - 4.8.
 If a NYCA LOLE of 0.100 Event-Days/year is achieved for the locality, repeat the steps in Sections 4.1 to 4.7 for each identified locality and record the amount of ICAP capacity shift for each of these localities.
 These are the initial target capacities for the zones.
-(Before considering a new locality, reset the model to the original capacity adjusted base case, i.e. with the desired reserve margin, as described in Section 3.0)
+(Before considering a new locality, reset the model to the original capacity adjusted base case, i.e. that is, with the desired reserve margin, as described in Section 3.0).